 - The higher lofts, such as the 54-degree wedge, are designed for short shots around the green.
 These wedges have a narrow sole and a low bounce angle, making it easier to slide the club under the ball and produce a high, spinning shot that stops quickly on the green.

-Fill the Gap: Why You Need an AW Golf Club?
+Fill the Gap: Why You Need use an Approach wedge?

 - 1. Versatility- An approach wedge can be used for a variety of shots from close range, making it an incredibly versatile club that can be used in a variety of situations.
 It can be used for full shots, chips, and pitches, and can be particularly useful in situations where you need to hit a high, soft shot to a tight pin location.